skijit/notes/programming/maxmsp/jitter/jitter-tutorial-notes.md

 ## Frames of MSP Signals (48)
 - Tutorial 27 covered `jit.poke~`, which copies an MSP signal sample-by-sample, into a jit.matrix
     - also saw `jit.graph` which is useful for visualizing audio and other one-dimensional data
-- `jit.catch~` also moves data from signal to domain
+- `jit.catch~` also moves data from signal to matrix domain
     - Can take multiple audio signals and assign each to a matrix frame
     - mode attribute:
         - 0 : matrix size is dependent on time of last bang, output is a single dimesional matrix